-What is the best memory of your school life?
-Is it the time you spent with friends?
+Coming to think of your school life, what is your best memory?
+Is it the time spent with friends?
 Or how good you were at studies?
 Or how you used to excel in cultural activities?

 Every time I ponder about my best memories at school, I fail to come up with an answer and that’s simply because there weren’t any.
 There weren’t any for two reasons.